 The Food & Beverage industry involves the processing and transformation of agricultural and livestock goods into products for intermediate or final consumption.
 The manufacture of meat and dairy products, flour and milling by-products, oils, sugar, chocolate, frozen food, animal feed, and alcoholic and non-alcoholic beverages, as well as tobacco products, are all part of this industry.
 The industry’s products are usually sold to wholesalers and retailers for distribution to consumers.

-The revenue of China’s beverage sector saw a significant decrease in Q42017, due to the shrinking sales of beverages.
-Total beverage retail sales in Q4 2017 decreased by 12.9% y/y to RMB 54.1bn.
-Baijiu sales volume in the period plummeted by 50 ...READ MORE
+The revenue of China’s beverage sector continued to decline in the second quarter of 2018, mainly due to decreased sales of soft drinks and baijiu.
+Beverage retail sales dropped by 12.3% y/y to RMB 50bn in Q2 2018.
+Baijiu sales volume plunged ...READ MORE